-Variable and floating rate securities are restricted to investments in securities with a final maturity of not to exceed five years as described above, must utilize traditional money market reset indices such as U. S. Treasury bills, Federal Funds, commercial paper or LIBOR (London Interbank Offered Rate) or SOFR (Secured Overnight Financing Rate), and must meet all minimum credit requirements previously detailed in the Investment Policy.
-Investments in floating rate securities whose reset is calculated using more than one of the above indices are not permitted, i.e. dual index notes.
+Variable and floating rate securities are restricted to investments in securities with a final maturity of not to exceed five years as described above, must utilize traditional money market reset indices such as U. S. Treasury bills, Federal Funds, commercial paper or SOFR (Secured Overnight Financing Rate), and must meet all minimum credit requirements previously detailed in the Investments in floating rate securities whose reset is calculated using more than one of the above indices are not permitted, i.e. dual index notes.